 Mayor Koch..
 Dead before he Died..

 For whatever reason, Mayor Koch had purchased his cemetery plot and marker years before he died which is why you see it pictured here.
-No photoshop involved or extra charge for over-night delivery.
+No photoshop involved.
 On his grave are words from Wall Street Journal reporter Daniel Pearl who before he died, said, "My father is Jewish, my mother is Jewish, I am Jewish."

 Mayor Koch had purchased the plot at Trinity Church Cemetery & Mausoleum located at 155 Street & Broadway Manhattan New York years before he knew he would actually die.

 This Trinity Church is located uptown and should not to be confused with the downtown Trinity Church located at 79 Broadway Manhattan New York.
-The downtown Trinity Church yard contains the remains of Alexander Hamilton, Robert Fulton, and Captain James Lawrence, but the remains of Horatio Gates are unknown and there is no marker, unlike Francis Lewis who has a marker there, but exact spot is inaccurate.
+The downtown Trinity Church yard contains the remains of Alexander Hamilton, Robert Fulton, and Captain James Lawrence, as well as the remains of Horatio Gates whose exact location is unknown and bares no marker, similar to Francis Lewis who is also buried there, has a marker there, but exact spot is inaccurate.
 Who would have thought that the graves of theses American 'founding fathers' would lack detail, especially considering a famous landmark church such as Trinity.

 At the uptown location where Mayor Koch will be buried are the remains of former NYC Mayor Fernando Wood who served during the American Civil War and provoked NYC to secede from the Union which led to the NYC Draft Riots.